mattmaynes2/aria/reports/final/6-Appendix/C-Process/1-DevelopmentProcess.md

 Given these goals, the process used for this project incorporates some elements of Extreme Programming and other Agile methodologies.
 Use of practices which are widely accepted in industry also ensures that new developers are comfortable working on the project.
-The process prescribes some practices to be used for: Source code management, Code reviews, Issue Tracking, and Testing.
+The process prescribes some practices to be used for: Source Code Management, Code Reviews, Issue Tracking, and Testing.

 #### Source Code Management {-}